 The check normally takes just a few minutes to complete and there is no time limit.
 The check is carefully designed not to be stressful for your child.
 The check helps your school confirm whether your child has made the expected progress and it usually takes place in June.

-You can download a sample from the Year 1 Phonics Check below:
+You can download past Year 1 Phonics Checks below:

 Upon entering Year 2, most children should have already secured all the sounds and skills necessary to read with a good level of fluency and therefore are able to access the large selection of non-decodable books we have.
 To provide children with variety and depth in their reading, these come from a range of schemes, such as: Rapid Readers, Oxford Reading Tree, Treetops and Project X.